Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Fits of experimental data

-The Eu sublattice of Eu$_2$Pd$_3$Sn can be though as a stacking of corrugated hexagonal layers in the ab plane.
+The Eu sublattice of Eu$_2$Pd$_3$Sn can be thought of as a stacking of corrugated hexagonal layers in the ab plane.
 The smaller coordination number to have a tridimensional connectivity is $z_0=4$.
-This involves up to third order nearest-neighbor interactions.
+This involves up to the third coordination shell of nearest neighbors (first and second nearest neighbors lie in the same layer).
 To properly compare the specific heat of Eu$_2$Pd$_3$Sn \cite{Curlik24} with a Hamiltonian model we have to consider up to 6th nearest-neighbor in this lattice leading to a coordination $z=14$.
 The point group at the Eu sites is $C_{1h}$, which allows for the inclusion of the anisotropy term $H_A$, as discussed in section \ref{sec:Anisotropy}.
 So an anisotropy term with $K/\vert J_1\vert=-0.4$ was included.
 With this anisotropy the Eu$_2$Pd$_3$Sn(14) lattice has $T_C/{\vert J_0 \vert} \sim 66$.
 Experimentally $T_N=47$K so we can deduce, assuming uniform couplings, $\vert J \vert \sim 47$K$/66=0.71$K.

-Finally, the Eu sublattice of EuPdSn$_2$ can be though as a stacking of rectangular layers in the ac plane.
+Finally, the Eu sublattice of EuPdSn$_2$ can be thought of as a stacking of rectangular layers in the ac plane.
 The smaller coordination number to have a tridimensional connectivity is $z_0=8$.
-This involves up to 3 nearest-neighbor interactions.
+This involves up to the third coordination shell of nearest-neighbor interactions.
 To properly compare the specific heat of EuPdSn$_2$ \cite{Curlik18} with a Hamiltonian model we have to consider up to 7th nearest-neighbor in this lattice leading to a coordination $z=22$.
 The point group at the Eu sites is $C_{2v}$, which also allows for the inclusion of the term $H_A$.
 So an anisotropy term with $K/\vert J_0\vert=-0.9$ was included.
 With this anisotropy the EuPdSn$_2$ lattice has $T_C/{\vert J_0 \vert} \sim 112$.
 Experimentally $T_N=12$K from which we deduce $\vert J \vert \sim 12$K$/112=0.11$K. The discrepancies near $T_N$ likely originate from factors not explicitly included in our model, such as more complex magnetic ordering (e.g., a collinear amplitude-modulated structure) resulting from modulated interactions and crystal-field effects, as discussed in Ref. \onlinecite{BlancoII}.